-Creating packed lunches for our kids to take to school can be a tricky task.
-You have to consider, ease, time, what they like and dislike, and of course, making sure they are eating something nutritious to help fuel their school day.
+Creating packed lunches for the kids to take to school can be a tricky task.
+You've got to consider easiness, speediness, what they like and dislike, and of course, making sure they are eating something nutritious to help fuel their school day.

-And there's no denying that sandwiches are always going to be packed lunch winners, but they can get a bit monotonous and aren't suitable for kids who are Coeliac.
+There's no denying that sandwiches are always going to be a packed lunch staple, but they can get a bit monotonous and aren't suitable for kids who are Coeliac.

-There are lots of things you can try however, to mix up your little ones' lunches as Asda's shelves are bursting with different picnic-perfect ingredients.
+There are lots of things you can try to mix up your little ones' lunches, and Asda's shelves are bursting with different picnic-perfect ingredients.
 We've even got some lovely school lunch boxes to help package up their food, because nobody likes a bruised banana, do they?

 To help you create a great lunchbox for your little one, we've rounded up some of our favourite recipes ideas which they'll love munching on.

 If you know your little one would never chomp down on a few stalks of steamed veg, then try sneaking them into this ham, broccoli & sweetcorn frittata recipe.
 It takes 15 minutes to make and you can add as much veg as you want.
 Cut them a slice a day.
 Easy!